Pilates for Hypermobility

 Pilates is a highly effective treatment for people with hypermobile joints.
 Hypermobility it the term used to describe increased joint movement due to ligament laxity.
-Hypermobile people have too much flexibility in their joints which can often lead to pain, soft tissue injury and joint dislocation.
+People with hypermobility have too much flexibility in their joints which can often lead to pain, soft tissue injury and sometimes joint dislocation.
 Pilates can help to stabilise joints by retraining and strengthening specific muscles.

 How it works

 Pilates for people with hypermobile joints involves various different exercises to increase the strength of the body’s stabilising muscles.
-The stability muscles lie deep in the body and surround various joints such as the shoulders, the spine and the pelvis.
-When the stability muscles get stronger they offload the joints by giving them more support.
-Greater control of movement and increased joint support leads to an encouragement of normalised movement and reduced pain.
+The primary stability muscles lie deep in the body as well as surrounding important joints such as the shoulders, the spine and the pelvis.
+As the stabilising muscles get stronger, they are able to offload the major joints, as well as providing them with more stability.
+Greater control of movement and increased joint support lead to the re-education of normal movement patterns and a reduction of pain.

 Exercises are progressed to challenge the stability muscles with use of body weight, upper and lower limb movement and use of small equipment.